oasis-tcs/openc2-jadn/jadn-v2.0.md

 Values include a tag specifying a single FieldType from the set, and an instance is a value that matches the FieldType specified by the tag.

-Within a Choice type *minOccurs* values of 0 and 1 are equivalent because all fields are inherently optional and exactly one (specified by the tag) must be present.

 #### 4.2.3.3 Choice (Untagged)

 The Choice type containing a *combine* TypeOption is an untagged union, a structure that defines a set of types